mauriora/Announcements-Bar-Spfx/README.md

 ### Blank page for installation error

-To see installation errors, go to `Site content` using the `classic experience`.
+To see the installation errors, go to `Site content` using the `classic experience`.
 Locate the failed package and:

 - click the more menu (`...`)